Pranavkumar1605/PRODIGY_DS_01/README.md

 Error Handling: Gained experience in debugging code and solving issues related to data and libraries.

 Version Control: Used Git and GitHub for version control, keeping track of changes and managing the project.

+# Tools And Libraries Used

+Python
+     pandas for data manipulation

+     matplotlib for creating visualizations

+     seaborn for advanced data visualization

+Git for version control

+Google Colab for running and testing code